Fire Cupping Therapy

-Our cupping technique uses a glass that is warmed to create a partial vacuum, so that it can be “stuck” on the skin.
-In some cases, the cup may be moved while the suction of skin is active.
-This causes a regional pull of the skin and muscles (known as gliding cupping), which is an attempt to “re-start” the circulation of blood in the body.
+Fire Cupping is a form of Traditional Chinese Medicine where glass cups are first air heated with fire and then quickly placed on the skin’s surface to create suction or a vacuum, which gently draws the skin and superficial muscle layer up and into the cups.
+The suction or vacuum created by the cup increases blood flow to the area being cupped and promotes the flow of energy in the body by facilitating the body’s natural healing abilities.
+In some cases, the glass cups may be moved while the suction of the skin is active.
+This causes a regional pull of the skin and muscles (known as gliding or sliding cupping), which is an attempt to “re-start” the circulation of blood in the body.

 Cupping is one of the best deep tissue therapies available.
 Scientifically, this technique is known to help activate the lymphatic system, eliminate stagnation, promote blood circulation, relax muscles, release scar tissue, and aid deep tissue repair.
 It is thought to affect tissues up to four inches deep from the external skin.
 Toxins can be released, blockages can be cleared, and veins and arteries can be refreshed within these four inches of affected materials.
 The cups can be placed on a variety of areas on the body, such as the chest, abdomen, limbs, and most often, the back.
 Fire cupping is primarily used to treat musculoskeletal pain, such as neck, back, and shoulder pain, as well as a variety of respiratory disorders, such as asthma, and numerous other health concerns.

 How is the suction created and how are the cups applied to the skin?